-On 23 April 2021 (the date when the Company was established), the share capital of the Company consisted of 15,000,000,000 authorised ordinary shares with a par value of UZS 1,000, carrying one vote per share and a right to dividends.
+The share capital of the Company consists of 15,000,000,000 authorised ordinary shares with a par value of UZS 1,000, carrying one vote per share and a right to dividends.

 Share capital of the Company was formed according to the Decree of the Cabinet of Ministers of the Republic of Uzbekistan No. PKM-170 dated 30 March 2021 in the form approved by the Supervisory Board of the Company on 22 November 2021.